how to give a praise in russian lesson with examples

-How to praise someone in Russian
+How to Give Praise in Russian Like a Native

-Do you know how to praise someone Russian?
+Do you know how to praise someone in Russian?
 How to say that someone is doing a good job?
 It is actually quite easy.
 There are several most common words and phrases that you can use to do it.

 This post is a part of the video lesson on how to encourage, praise someone and how to wish good luck in Russian.
 You can find a free Russian video lesson at the bottom of this page (if you haven’t already watched it).

-I recommend you to watch a series of these free Russian lessons to learn basis Russian words and phrases, like How to encourage someone in Russian, How to wish good luck to someone in Russian, How to be polite in Russian, etc.
+I recommend you to watch a series of these free Russian lessons to learn basic Russian words and phrases, like How to encourage someone in Russian, How to wish good luck to someone in Russian, How to be polite in Russian, etc.

 Молодец (maladéts) – Well done